You are here:

 All those interested in a doctoral thesis, please send us a max.
 2-page exposé and a CV.
 We offer a colloquium every 4 weeks for doctoral candidates.

-If you are interested in an internship, please contact Mrs. Dipl.
+If you are interested in an internship, please contact Mrs. M.Sc.
 Psych.
-Sanja Hodzic
+Laura Yvonne Reggiannini.

 Further Training and Postgraduate Training

 - Since 2010, the ZIPP cooperates with psychoanalytic training institutes to offer the first qualifying further training seminar in the field of intercultural psychotherapy and supervision (BSIPS – Berlin Seminar for Intercultural Psychotherapy and Supervision).
 Direction: Monika Englisch, Fatih Güç, Tülay Özbek.

 - Beyond that, we offer various further training and postgraduate training programs within our fields of research and practice

 - Berlin Institute for Integration and Migration Research (BIM)